 The property does not accept Housing Choice Vouchers.
-The contact stated that the property has three vacancies currently and all three are currently being withheld from the market for rehab.
-The scope of these renovations include new flooring, counter tops, cabinets, light fixtures, and kitchen appliances.
-The contact also stated that management maintains a waiting list of three households.
-She also stated that she believes demand for rental housing in the area is high.
+The contact stated that all vacant units are being withheld from the market for renovations.
+The scope of these renovations includes new flooring, counter tops, cabinets, light fixtures, and kitchen appliances.
+The rents portrayed in the profile reflect the unrenovated units.
+The contact was unable to provide the rents post-renovation.
+The contact stated that demand for rental housing in the area is high.